dzsquared/AzureDataStudio_ExtensionDevelopment/README.md

 6. Publish

 ## Thank You
-To the SQL Saturday MN organizers and sponsors, the PASS Summit program committee, and the Microsoft SQL Server tools team.
+To the event organizers and sponsors and the Microsoft SQL Server tools team.

 ## Build a Sample Extension
 [![Prereqs](/images/buttons/button_prereqs.png)](0-Prereqs.md)